rubyforgood/human-essentials/docs/user_guide/bank/exports.md

 - Square Footage,
 - Warehouse Type,
 - Total Inventory, and
-- Quantity for each of the organization's items.
+- Quantity for each of the organization's Items.

 ## Transfers
 ### Navigating to export transfers